THE END OF THE QAJARS

 AHMAD SHAH (1909 - 1925)

-End of the revolution
+Problems with the revolution

 In 1907, the second Majlis was elected, liberal elements having gained the upper hand.
 It was elected after a change in the law allowing for a single class of voter - and parties had begun to emerge: the Moderates, led by Bihbahani, and the Democrats, led by Taqizada.
 Each party tended to be denounced by the other for being "pro-British" or "pro-Russian".
 But it was soon over.
 In 1910, Bihbahani was assassinated, and Taqizada left Iran (though he almost certainly had nothing to do with the murder).
 In desperate need of financial reform, they appointed a neutral expert - a young American lawyer called Morgan Shuster [right], who'd done something similar in Cuba.

-He immediately set out a series of far-sighted, necessary and effective reforms (and not just in finance) - but the Russians, needing Iran to be kept backward so they could exploit it better, "persuaded" the authorities (Russian troops were threatening Tehran) to scupper the arrangement on the grounds that Shuster had appointed a British officer to collect taxes in the north, their sphere.
+He immediately set out a series of far-sighted, necessary and effective reforms (and not just in finance) - The British were uncooperative, but the Russians, needing Iran to be kept backward so they could exploit it better, "persuaded" the authorities (Russian troops were threatening Tehran) to scupper the arrangement on the grounds that Shuster had appointed a British officer to collect taxes in the north, their sphere.
 In December 1911 there were demonstrations, including one by women, in support of Shuster, but the second Majlis was dissolved, Shuster was sacked, and yet another opportunity for Iran to get its act together was thrown away.
-Russian troops were there to suppress dissent - they actually fired on protesters in Mashhad.
+Russian troops were there to suppress dissent - they fired on protesters in Mashhad.
 The constitution remained, though, but there were no more elections until 1914 - and Russia still occupied northern Iran.
 The spirit of the revolution, and its ideals and aspirations had not been crushed - and would come to life again soon.
 For a while the ideals of the revolution was upheld by Kuchek Khan, leader of the Jangali ("forest"; =jungle) movement - but it was a local phenomenon, confined to Gilan on the Caspian.
-They were supported by the new Russian Bolshevik regime after 1917 - but eventually crushed by Reza Khan in 1921
+They were supported by the new Russian Bolshevik regime after 1917 - but eventually crushed by Reza Khan in 1921.

 World War I

-In 1914 Ahmad [right]was crowned shah, at last.
+In 1914 Ahmad [right] was crowned shah, at last.
 A third Majlis was convened, but with many problems - Russian interference being the most serious.
 There was now a third element - not an actual party, but made up of hard-line conservatives, who wanted to enforce the ulama's oversight of the laws, and opposed any foreign-influenced innovations.
 The third Majlis voted against having religious authorities vet legislation for spiritual orthodoxy.
 In August 1914, the Great War had begun - in November Ahmad Shah proclaimed Iran's neutrality.
 This had no effect on the activities of the belligerents.
 The Majlis was divided: Moderates for the Allies, but the Democrats (who had a majority) for Turkey/Germany.
 The British and Russians decided the Majlis should be closed down again.

 Turkey had now allied with Germany.
 The Ottomans, led by the "Young Turks" hoped to spark a pan-Islamic jihad against the Allies, and invaded Iran.
 Russia fought hard to repel them from northern and western Iran - but the Turks managed to establish control in the north, and the Germans in the west.
-Gradually the war turned against Germany - the British, set up the South Persia Rifles in 1916, and with Arab (from Shaikh Kha'zal) and Bakhtiari help, steadily regained territory.
+Gradually the war turned against Germany.
+The British set up the South Persia Rifles in 1916, and with Arab (from Shaikh Kha'zal) and Bakhtiari help, steadily regained territory.
 Despite the withdrawal of Russian troops after 1917, by the armistice in 1918, Wassmuss had been captured and the British controlled Iran.

 Iran was, however, a basket-case.
 Russian trade was no more (it used to be 65%).
 There was famine.
 There was Spanish flu.
-Parts of the country were under tribal rule once more (though this was actually the norm in Iran during any hiatus in central control): Azerbaijan proclaimed independence (in 1920 as "Azadistan")- and the Jangalis, now with Bolshevik support, were still a problem in Gilan: The "Socialist Republic of Gilan" - having earlier seen off British and Tsarist Russian forces - was proclaimed, also in 1920.
+Parts of the country were under tribal rule once more (though this was actually the norm in Iran during any hiatus in central control): Azerbaijan proclaimed independence (in 1920 as "Azadistan") - and the Jangalis, now with Bolshevik support, were still a problem in Gilan: The "Socialist Republic of Gilan" - having earlier seen off British and Tsarist Russian forces - was proclaimed, also in 1920.

 The wartime alliance of Britain and Russia had not benefited Iran.
 Now revolutionary Russia was out of the picture, the focus was on Britain's post-war plans.
 Some dreamed of a chain of British "protectorates" via Libya, Egypt, Palestine, Transjordan and Iraq - with Iran now bridging the gap to complete the "ownership" of the route to India and beyond.
 Britain made sure the Iranian delegation to the Versailles Peace Conference got no hearing.